tytydraco/yessleep/out/I_was_homeless_until_a_strange_man_gave_me_a_free_house_It_came_with_a_set_of_rules_and_something_that_lived_in_the_darkness.md

 I was safer on the street.

 The stranger wasn’t outwardly ‘off’; not some six-feet-tall string bean of a man with repugnant facial features and the scent of perished Brie.
-Yes, that was oddly specific.
-During my ten years sleeping rough, I met so many men who fit that exact description.
+Yes, that was specific.
+During my ten years sleeping rough, I met so many men who fitted that exact description.
 Their insides were just as spoilt as their outsides.

 But this particular man was a tall and handsome fellow in Oxford Brogues, tailored trousers, and a puffer jacket with a fleece lining around the hood.
 He was warm, and clean, and comfortable, and ordinary.
 He was entirely out of place in that alleyway I called home, filled with homeless folks of different backgrounds: junkies, runaways, and the mentally unwell; being manic depressive, I fell into the final category.